Create dashboards to visually monitor your Cora SeQuence environment.

 - Create visuals to display in the dashboard.

 After you create an analytics dashboard, publish the dashboard.

-In Sequence v8.3 and later, this feature was replaced with updated analytics and dashboards.
+In Cora SeQuence v8.3 and later, this feature was replaced with updated analytics and dashboards.
 For more information, see Analytics Overview.